In this section we introduce tools necessary to use the WU-Cluster.

 R --no-save --no-restore -f test.R > test-${SLURM_ARRAY_JOB_ID}-${SLURM_ARRAY_TASK_ID}.Rout 2>&1

-which executes the R script test.R
+exit 0which executes the R script test.R 3

 times.

-<- as.integer(Sys.getenv("SLURM_ARRAY_TASK_ID"))
+task_id <- as.integer(Sys.getenv("SLURM_ARRAY_TASK_ID"))

-To run this job the collection R430
+writeLines(sprintf("TASK_ID: %i", task_id))To run this job the collection R430 has to be created

 before, load the collection by typing